David Gulbransen

 March 11, 2011 by Dave!

 I consume a lot of media on-line.
-In fact, were it not for the fact that I’m married to a Buckeye fan (who requires live sporting events) I’m pretty sure I could give up our monthly cable and not skip a beat.
+In fact, were it not for the fact that I’m married to a Buckeye fan (who requires live sporting events), I’m pretty sure I could give up our monthly cable and not skip a beat.
 It’s not that I’m a television snob–I like plenty of television.
 It’s that technology has come to the point where I don’t need to watch anything (other than Buckeye football) when it airs.
+Sites like FM카지노 would definitely come in handy for football fans who also want to bet.
 A big part of that are devices like the Apple TV, Boxee Box and Roku, all of which allow you to watch different kinds of content over the Internet on your TV.

 My “ultimate” media box is almost here, and the Roku and Boxee both come close, yet fall just short.
 If they mated, we’d have a winner.
 Here’s what I’m after: